 - Liking and sharing their content

 People like receiving gifts, and they also like to get free stuff.
 The same is true for influencers – if they love a product and want to promote it, then it would be a dream come true for them to receive a free product from a brand that they like.
-Plus, they often expect freebies and discounts from businesses who approach them.
+Plus, they often expect freebies and discounts from businesses that approach them.

 Here, you can do one of the following when you approach them: